Kayla Brown, Criminal Justice professional on Influential Women

 Indianapolis, IN 46268

-Kayla Brown is a committed criminal justice professional and 1L law student at Purdue Global Law School, concurrently pursuing a Master’s in Criminal Justice at the University of Arizona Global Campus.
-She is seeking opportunities as a paralegal, legal assistant, or in related roles within criminal defense, where her analytical skills, legal knowledge, and dedication to justice can make a meaningful impact.
+Kayla Brown is a dedicated criminal justice professional and 1L law student at Purdue Global Law School.
+She holds both a Bachelor’s and a Master’s degree in Criminal Justice, providing her with a strong academic foundation in legal systems, public safety, and investigative practices.
+She is currently seeking opportunities as a paralegal, legal assistant, or in related roles within criminal defense, where her analytical skills, legal knowledge, and commitment to justice can make a meaningful impact.

-Kayla brings a strong skill set in case management, investigation, and operational oversight, complemented by proficiency in Microsoft Office and attention to detail.
-She is certified in Pediatric First Aid, CPR, and AED through the American Red Cross, reflecting her commitment to child safety and well-being.
-With a combination of hands-on experience and academic achievement, Kayla is well-positioned to contribute meaningfully to the legal and criminal justice fields, advocating for families and communities with professionalism and compassion.
+Kayla brings a strong skill set in case management, investigation, documentation, and operational oversight, along with proficiency in Microsoft Office and exceptional attention to detail.
+She is certified in Pediatric First Aid, CPR, and AED through the American Red Cross, reflecting her commitment to safety and preparedness.

 I attribute my success to my mother Aisha Brown.
+My mother is also a well known comedian in Indiana.
 She always stood by me and supported me academically and emotionally.
 Without her support and advocacy I would not be where I am today.
+I have also had some amazing professors and bosses who contributed to my success.

 The best career advice I ever received was to advocate for myself and to not be modest when it comes to my achievements and abilities.
 The phrase “closed mouths don’t get fed” also applies to your career.
 Additionally, if a company is unaware of what direction you want your career to go in, achievements and your abilities you could limit yourself career wise.